IvanPT99/inventory_store/readme.md

 5. **Configure the database credentials in the PHP files.**

-   - Open the `db_connection.php` file, which is used to establish a connection to the MariaDB database.
+   - Open the `connection.php` file, which is used to establish a connection to the MariaDB database.
    - Inside this file, set the database credentials such as the `username`, `password`, and `dbname` to match your MariaDB server settings.
 For example:

      ```php